Mosedale Horseshoe Walk

 At 14.1 km another path comes from the left.
 Continue ahead as the path goes right with a stream on your right side.
 Pass a stunning arched bridge, go through a gate and then go left to a parking lot and the Wasdale Head Inn (as well as their bar and beer gardens).
 This is a great place to stop to celebrate all your hard work with a relaxing drink.

 Go through the parking lot onto a tarmacked road back towards the lake where you parked your car.
 You will pass a free parking lot on the village green on the way.

 When the road goes right you have a choice: follow the road, which is a clear route back to where you parked your car.
 This route has no stream crossings but is a bit boring.
 You can also take the path through the gate to the left that is a bit more direct but does have some wet patches.

-We like paths, so we usually take the path on the left through the gate, which is a quicker than the road.
-There are some wet patches to cross as well as a dry streambed (for the streambed follow the cairn and wooden post on other side for direction).
+We like paths, so we usually take the path on the left through the gate, which is a bit quicker than the road.
+There are some wet patches to cross, as well as a dry streambed (for the streambed follow the cairn and wooden post on the other side for direction).

 Pass the gate and enter a lovely camping area.
 Keep straight ahead along the road with campsites on your right.
 Follow the road as it curves to the right and then take a path to the left to the car park.

 - If you are comfortable driving on narrow, steep roads then the drive here is spectacular, especially Hardknott Pass coming from Ambleside.

 - The Wasdale Head Inn has drinks and some picnic tables to enjoy the views while you have your well-earned drink!